Kate Richardson-Walsh: Personal life

 In 2008, Walsh began a relationship with international teammate Helen Richardson.
 They married in 2013 and both changed their last names thereafter.

 Kate and Helen Richardson-Walsh made history becoming the first same-sex married couple to win an Olympic Gold medal together. and the first married British couple to win Gold together since 1920.

 In 2017, Kate and Helen Richardson-Walsh were both awarded honours, making them the first same-sex married couple to be honoured on the same list.

 Richardson-Walsh's younger sister Rachel was also capped for England hockey.

 Awards

 Richardson-Walsh is three times a winner of the Hockey Writers Club UK Player of the Year award (2003.
 2007 and 2012).

 In 2003 and 2016, she was shortlisted for the FIH World Player of the Year Award.

 She was named Great Britain Hockey Athlete of the Year in 2007.

 In 2014, Richardson-Walsh was awarded an Honorary Fellowship from Liverpool John Moores University.

-Richardson-Walsh was appointed Member of the Order of the British Empire (MBE) in the 2015 New Year Honours for services to hockey and Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours, also for services to hockey.
+Richardson-Walsh was appointed Member of the Order of the British Empire (MBE) in the 2015 New Year Honours for services to hockey and promoted to Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours, also for services to hockey.